aws-samples/aws-hybrid-storage-workshop/scenario-2/README.md

 * **Browser** - We recommend that you use the latest version of Firefox or Chrome for this workshop.
 * **SSH Client** -You will need an ssh client to access EC2 instances
 * **AWS CLI** – You will need the aws cli installed on you client to access S3 objects
 * **Key Pair** – You will need a valid eu-west-1 EC2 Key Pair.
-For more information on generating and downloading an EC2 Key Pair please visit [Creating a Key Pair Using Amazon EC2](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html)
+For more information on generating and downloading an EC2 Key Pair please visit [Creating a Key Pair Using Amazon EC2](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair)

+### Workshop Steps ###

+This scenario is broken into 2 module:

+Module 1: Configure S3 Storage Solution with CRR and Lifecycle Policy Module 2: Module 2: Deploy Storage Gateway in File mode and integrate with S3

+### Workshop Cleanup ###

+To make sure all resources are deleted after this workshop scenario make sure you execute the follow steps in the order outlined below:

+1. Delete the file gateway from the storage gateway console in eu-central-1
+2. Delete the buckets in eu-central-1 and eu-west-2
+3. Destroy the cloud formation stack in eu-west-1